 - Rye Pier Community Update May 2022

 Rye Foreshore - Rye Township Plan | Shape our Future

 Frequently asked questions

-A complete pier closure is necessary when construction commences to ensure public safety.
-Once the deck boards are removed there is no safe way for pedestrians to access the pier.
+More details will be shared once the works contract is awarded and a detailed project timeline is known.
+Often a complete pier closure is necessary when construction commences to ensure public safety.
 The closure will allow repairs to be done with minimal interruptions so that the pier can be reopened as quickly as possible and minimise disruptions to the community and marine life, and allows for anticipated delays caused by weather and timber availability.

 What impact will the works have on the heritage values of the area?

 Parks Victoria recognises the heritage character timber piers like Rye Pier provide and is committed to ensuring these values are preserved.
 While Rye Pier is not heritage-listed, adopting an all-timber reconstruction approach, including for the piles, crossheads, beams, decking and capping, will retain the 1990s character of the pier.

 Will the raised height of the pier still be DDA accessible compliant?